SuperFLEB/caret/README.md

 ## Current State of Things

-We're calling this "not quite ready for prime time".
-It's mostly there, but it's got a couple of bugs to wring out still, and I haven't put in tests yet, so it's still version zero.
-More coming soon to wrap that up.
+I haven't put in tests yet, so it's still version zero.
+More coming soon.

-### Known/anticipated issues

-- Doesn't respond to document reflow.
-The cursor doesn't move until something happens to update it.

 ### Known limitations (not bugs)

-- Z-order must be enforced manually.
+- Z-order must be enforced specifically.
 Usually, this isn't a problem because input boxes don't tend to have layout so any absolute-positioned element will overlay them, but if you're doing something fancier, you'll have to compensate.

 ## To get it